United States Military Academy logo

 U.S. Military Academy Preparatory School (USMAPS)

-Prepares soldiers and civilians with the academic, leadership, and physical skills essential for success as cadets at West Point, formally established in 1946.
+Formally established in 1946, USMAPS prepares soldiers and civilians with the academic, leadership, and physical skills necessary for success as cadets at West Point.

 Find Scholarships at United States Military Academy